Rosalie Loew Whitney

-Rosalie, who often helped in her mother’s store, was educated in the public schools and earned a B.A. from Hunter College (1892) and an LL.B from New York University (1895).
+Rosalie, who often helped in her mother’s store, was educated in the public schools and earned a BA from Hunter College (1892) and an LLB from New York University (1895).
 After she was admitted to practice, her father made her his law partner in Loew and Loew.

-In 1897, she moved to the Legal Aid Society.
+In 1897, Whitney moved to the Legal Aid Society.
 Most of the cases were wage claims.
 Fluent in German, Yiddish, and Hungarian, she also understood other languages, and judges allowed her to act as interpreter as well as counsel.
 She was enthusiastic, energetic, and tireless; her arguments were made in a “low, clear voice” with “wit and sense.”

 Travis Harvard Whitney, an Indiana-born (June 22, 1875) Methodist who graduated from Harvard Law School in 1903, was assistant secretary of the young New York City Citizens Union.
 He went to Legal Aid as one of Rosalie’s volunteer assistants.
 They were married in 1903.
 It is known that she converted to Protestantism, although records of the details are not available.
 The Whitneys may not have been wholly estranged from her family: Travis gave a speech in synagogue, and in the 1930s, Rosalie helped her parents’ relatives resettle in the United States.

 The couple practiced law as Loew & Whitney from 1903 until 1907.
-In 1903, while president of a local women lawyer’s association, she applied for admission to the Association of the Bar of the City of New York, trying to break the barrier for women, but withdrew her application in 1904.
+In 1903, while president of a local women lawyers’ association, she applied for admission to the Association of the Bar of the City of New York, trying to break the barrier for women, but she withdrew her application in 1904.
 However, she was in the first group of women admitted to membership in 1937.
-During the three-year period when her sons were born she practiced part time.
+During the three-year period when her sons were born, she practiced part time.
 The sons were Travis Jr. (b.
 1904), John L. (b.
 1905), and William T. (b.
 1907).

 Travis and Rosalie Whitney’s professional lives were marked by appointment to state and local public office.
 Travis, a transportation specialist, practiced privately between positions.
 In 1933 Mayor Fiorello LaGuardia appointed him civil works administrator.
 Intense and dedicated, Travis labored until he collapsed and, on January 8, 1934, died at fifty-nine after complications from emergency surgery for a bleeding ulcer.